Do You Still Use SCOM? Gartner predicts that spending on public cloud services will rise…

 Ideally you want a solution that a) is pre-trained for the apps you use, b) is maintained for you, c) is designed for continuous monitoring and alerting, and d) augments synthetic transaction data with other internal and external reference data to help you “triangulate” and pinpoint problem root causes.

 Those are some of the core requirements we had in building CloudReady.
 We build and maintain application-specific sensors that only require you to configure them with the credentials, run frequency, and locations where you want them to run.
 In a minute you can fully configure and deploy across hundreds of locations.
 Once deployed you never have to worry about updating them for the latest version of the apps they monitor.
 We do that for you, and it happens seamlessly and continuously.

 Additionally, CloudReady sensors don’t just record application transaction information, they simultaneously collect network health metrics end-to-end from your network to the SaaS provider’s network, as well as application and network performance data trends measured at other customer locations (a.k.a. “the crowd”).
 This combination of local + crowd, application + network data is correlated and visualized in a way the helps you quickly find and fix problems fast, regardless of whether they are inside or outside your network – so you can spend time on initiatives that are truly meaningful to your business instead of fiddling with a bunch of synthetic testing scripts.

-Want to see how easy it can be to cover your SaaS?
+Want to see how easy it can be to do Synthetic Monitoring for SaaS?
 It only takes 5 minutes to get started.